Azimapata/multi-step-form-main/README.md

 3. **Styling**:
     - Hard a hard time in the  responsive design that i left it but i will try to do it later.

+4. **Github** :
+   - Learnt how to push and pull on github form this project